edbook/Mathematical_Analysis_III/chapter01.rst

 .. math:: R(z) = \dfrac {A_1}{z-\alpha_1}+\cdots+\dfrac {A_m}{z-\alpha_m}.

-Við munum sanna þessa formúlu í kafla 4.
-Nú þarf að reikna stuðlana :math:`A_1,\dots,A_m` út.
+Nú þarf að reikna stuðlana
+:math:`A_1,\dots,A_m` út.
 Við athugum að

 .. math::